rowanam/rolling-stone-best-songs-quiz/README.md

 At screen widths between standard tablet and mobile devices, the header content overflowed onto the rest of the page.
 This was fixed by reducing the size at a larger max-width than the rest of the content for mobile responsiveness.

+### Accessibility

+The header and footer background color was changed from orange to black as the foreground-background contract was not high enough.

+Additionally, aria-labelledby attributes were added to the answer option buttons, as these were previously not connected to the answer content and would likely have posed an accessibility barrier.

+### Performance

+The background image was reduced in size after initial Lighthouse testing, which significantly improved performance and loading times.

 ## Known Bugs and Future Fixes

 ### Switch game mode